 Session Initiation Protocol (SIP) is vulnerable to several attacks without the right security measures to protect the network.
 Compared to the traditional GSM network, in the IP Network, SIP works at the application layer.
 Thus it faces the dual threat of IP-network security and SIP protocol fraud issues.

 Different types of protocols are used by the signaling networks such as SS7 or SIP, which are vulnerable to different types of fraudulent attacks.
 As a result, fraudsters take the advantage of the loopholes to break into subscriber privacy, prevent access to important services, and directly defraud mobile operators.

 CLI Spoofing and Robocalling

 Bypass fraud is defined as the unauthorised insertion of traffic into another carrier’s network.
-Here the fraudsters make the international call appear as low-cost domestic call thereby effectively bypassing normal payment system for international calling.
+Here the fraudsters make the international call appear as a low-cost domestic call thereby effectively bypassing the normal payment system for international calling.

 Denial of Services (DoS)

 The Denial of Service attack is one of the biggest threats to VoIP Telephony.
 The main aim of the DDoS attack is to overload a system with too many requests so that the system is forced to shut down.
 In this process, the attackers move ahead to spoof their addresses and compromise other nodes (e.g., by Trojans).

 SIP registration hijacking is a serious VoIP security issue.
 Before establishing a SIP session, there is a registration process, which can be hijacked by the attacker.
 In this attack, the attacker disables a user using Denial of Service and tries to register with his own IP address rather than the users IP address.

 IP-PBX Hacking & IRSF

 In this intrusion process, different types of hacking software are used to hack an IP PBX mainly for gaining access.
 Once the access has been attained, traffic pumping begins.
 Attackers also initiate calls to prime numbers through this process.